enzo-project/enzo-dev/doc/manual/source/reference/SetAccelerationBoundary.rst

 However, with MHD runs it is absolutely necessary, for explosive divergence will show up.

-This is controled by the preprocessor directive SAB.
+This is controled by the preprocessor directive ``SAB``.
 If this is defined, the necessary steps are taken to call the acceleration boundary.